CrunchyData/postgres-operator/docs/content/tutorial/administrative-tasks.md

 ## Shutdown

 You can shut down a Postgres cluster by setting the `spec.shutdown` attribute to `true`.
-You can do this by editing the manifest, or, in the case of the `hippo` cluster, executing a comand like the below:
+You can do this by editing the manifest, or, in the case of the `hippo` cluster, executing a command like the below:

 ```
 kubectl patch postgrescluster/hippo -n postgres-operator --type merge \